A Simple Guide to Transducers

 What is a Transducer?

 Transducers are electrical sensor units which is used to measure depth.
 Some will alsoå with temperature sensors to measure the temperature of the water, information that can prove invaluable to fishermen.
-Typically, this information is fed into a sonar or an analog to NMEA 0183 converter.
+Typically, this information is fed into a sonar or analog to NMEA 0183 converter.

 There are a number of different types of transducers and a range of suitable materials, depending on; hull material.
 The combinations of hull material and transducer material are explained in the table below: